Hammond, Indiana: Public transportation

-The South Shore Line, a Chicago to South Bend, Indiana commuter rail line, has a station on Hohman Avenue.
+The South Shore Line, a Chicago to South Bend, Indiana commuter rail line, stops at Hammond Gateway station.
 It is operated by the Northern Indiana Commuter Transportation District.
+The South Hammond station, on the South Shore Line's Monon Corridor, is expected to open in 2025.

-Amtrak, the national passenger rail system, provides twice-daily service in both directions, operating its Wolverine through the Hammond–Whiting station between Chicago and Pontiac, Michigan, just north of Detroit.
+Amtrak, the national passenger rail system, provides twice-daily service in both directions, operating its Wolverine through the Hammond-Whiting station between Chicago and Pontiac, Michigan, just north of Detroit.

 The nearest commercial airport is Chicago Midway International Airport about 25 miles away in Chicago.

 Bus transit was provided by the Northwest Indiana Regional Bus Authority, which assumed responsibility from the city's Hammond Transit System in 2010, establishing EasyGo Lake Transit system in its place.
-All EasyGo buses were discontinued on June 30, 2012 due to a lack of funding.
+All EasyGo buses were discontinued on June 30, 2012, due to a lack of funding.
 In addition, Pace routes 350 and 364 and GPTC Tri-City Connection Route 12 from Gary, Indiana stop at Hammond's Dan Rabin Transit Plaza.

 Medical centers and hospitals

-The only hospital in Hammond is Franciscan St. Margaret Health on Stateline Road, across the street from Calumet City, Illinois.
+The only hospital in Hammond was Franciscan St. Margaret Health on Stateline Road, across the street from Calumet City, Illinois.
 It is an accredited chest pain center serving Northwest Indiana and the south suburbs of Chicago.
 The hospital was founded in late 1898 and was originally called St. Margaret Hospital, later merging with Our Lady Of Mercy Hospital in Dyer, Indiana, in the 1990s and was part of the former Sisters of St. Francis Health Services.
+The hospital closed in December 2022.